Correction of Breast Implant Complications

 Many patients who have undergone breast augmentation or breast reconstruction in the past have developed a variety of complications, many of these as a result of older techniques and implants.

-Fortunately many advances have been made in this area that have greatly improved the result of revisional surgery.
+Fortunately many advances have been made in this area that have greatly improved the result of revisional surgery with our breast revision in Boca Raton procedure.
 These include

 - Newer implants – Smooth round cohesive gel implants